 Chapel Hill is already known as a bike-friendly town.
-Now, the League of American Bicyclists has designated the town as a bronze-level “Bicycle Friendly Community.”
+Now, the League of American Bicyclists has designated the town as a Silver-Level “Bicycle Friendly Community.”

 Applicants complete a detailed online form with questions in five key areas: engineering, education, encouragement, enforcement, and evaluation/planning.
 Bergen Watterson, a UNC-Chapel Hill student interning with the Town of Chapel Hill Planning Department, completed the application for Chapel Hill to the national designation program.

 For more information about the Town’s efforts to increase bicycling in the community, visit http://www.townofchapelhill.org/index.aspx?page=127 or http://www.townofchapelhill.org/index.aspx?page=130 or http://gochapelhill.org.
 For more information about the Bicycle Friendly Community Program, visit www.bicyclefriendlyamerica.org.

 Go Chapel Hill Top Three Marketing Award- National Social Marketing Conference 2018

 Millbank’s Social Marketing Award for Innovation in the Environmental Field